 The first step for students interested in independent study is to contact the Academic Department to determine their eligibility.
-If deemed eligible, students must complete the "Independent Study Registration" form, available on the DULA website, and submit it to ac-eng@dula.edu or ac-eng@dula.e
+If deemed eligible, students must complete the "Independent Study Registration" form, available on the DULA website, and submit it to ac-eng@dula.edu or ac-kor@dula.edu.
+The Academic Department will assess the student's eligibility for the independent study.
+Upon determination of eligibility, the student must obtain approvals from the assigned faculty, the Dean of Academic Affairs, and the Accounting Director.
+Once approved, the student must discuss their study plan with their instructor and submit the completed "Independent Study Schedule" form.